getopenmono/monoprog/README.md

  - Optionally install Aruba: `$ gem install aruba`

+To build an installer, run

+    $ ./compile.sh
+    $ cd pacakge/osx
+    $ ./package.sh

+which places a package in `bin/Monoprog-vX.Y.Z-x64.pkg`.

 ### XCode 7

 If you upgrade to XCode 7, you need to edit `Qt/5.3/clang_64/mkspecs/qdevice.pri` to